 The enduring popularity of the East Coast of North Yorkshire owes much to the excellent long sandy beaches, while the lure of the wild moorland and its communities never fades...

-in the county of North Yorkshire(11.3 miles, 18.2 km, direction N of Old Malton)
+a Picturesque Village in the county of North Yorkshire(11.3 miles, 18.2 km, direction N of Old Malton)

 This beautiful isolated moorland village overlooks Newton Dale; the road plunges down towards the station, a watermill and a church, on Levisham Beck...

 a Historic Market Town in the county of North Yorkshire(13.5 miles, 21.7 km, direction NW of Old Malton)